ysabri/GitDrive/docs/index.rst

 For each GRepository, the metadata will be saved in a "repo.proto" file at the root of the repository.
 The file will include a serialized GRepository object.

+The serialized GRepository proto object is always written with the path as "-/-" and name "-".
+This is the case because each local copy of the repository will have its unique path and name.
+Since the path is given to us so we can read and deserialize the protobuf object we use that to return a GRepository object with that path and basename(path) as the name of the repository.
+Notice that the basename(path) is always the name of our repositories.

 As discussed in the definitions, each GRepository has a metadata branch called "GH".
 The reason behind choosing GH is to break the workspace_ naming convention while being as short as possible.
 The main purpose of the metadata branch is to keep track of the structure changes in the repository.